OtterBrowser/otter-browser/README.md

 Otter Browser is *your* browser.
 Because it is free software (GPL v3), you can contribute to make it better.
 New contributors are always welcome, whether you write code, make resources, report bugs, or suggest features.

-The browser is written in C++ from scratch and is based on the Qt5 framework, with some modules written in Javascript.
+The browser is written in C++ from scratch and is based on the Qt5 framework.
+Some very specific features are written in JavaScript when workarounds are impossible.
 Have a look on [open issues](https://github.com/OtterBrowser/otter-browser/issues) to find a mission that suits you.

 We use [Transifex](https://www.transifex.com/otter-browser/otter-browser/) to translate Otter Browser.

-To stay tuned on the development, you can join [the official forum](http://thedndsanctuary.eu/index.php?board=9.0) and two IRC channels at Freenode: [#otter-browser](http://irc.lc/freenode/otter-browser) (main and international) and [#otter-browser-pl](http://irc.lc/freenode/otter-browser-pl) (Polski / Polish).
+To stay tuned on the development, you can join [the official forum](http://thedndsanctuary.eu/index.php?board=9.0) and one of our IRC channels at Freenode: [#otter-browser](http://irc.lc/freenode/otter-browser) (international) and [#otter-browser-pl](http://irc.lc/freenode/otter-browser-pl) (polski / Polish).

 Read *CONTRIBUTING.md* and don’t hesitate!